Insights

 In this article, we will look at the five biggest challenges developers and product teams face when building apps around wearable data and what can be done about them.

-If you ever tried to integrate Apple Health, Garmin, Fitbit, Oura, Whoop, and Strava in one product, you know the pain.
+If you ever tried to integrate wearable technology like Apple Health, Garmin, Fitbit, Oura, Whoop, and Strava in one product, you know the pain.

 Interoperability is one of the biggest obstacles in digital health.
 Even scientific studies confirm that fragmentation between wearable platforms slows down innovation.
 The more devices appear on the market, the more complex it becomes to support them.